The true cost of building a tiny house in New Zealand

 A tiny home with wheels presents both design challenges and opportunities, wonderfully demonstrated in this solar-powered tiny house in Ohariu by First Light Studio - Photography: Build Tiny

-Smart design will help you achieve the tiny home of your dreams
+Smart design will help you achieve your dream tiny home

-The goal to create your own tiny house is one that should be driven by smart design.
+The goal of creating your own tiny house should be driven by smart tiny house design.
 This will not only make it more functional as well as stylish but will more often than not keep the overall cost of your tiny home to a minimum.

 Small things can make a big difference, a fact that is particularly true when it comes to tiny homes.
 For example, Kyron suggests having a landing in the loft, so you have space to move around, and cupboards can be built hanging below, for clever storage.
 Every nook and cranny becomes a storage option.